2239 Reexamination Ordered at the Director’s Initiative [R-07.2015]

 A decision to order reexamination at the Director’s initiative is, however, rare.
 Only in compelling circumstances, after a review of all the facts concerning the patent, would such a decision be made.
 Authority to order reexamination at the Director’s initiative has been delegated to the Deputy Commissioner for Patent Examination Policy.
 A decision to order reexamination at the Director’s initiative may also be made by the Director of the USPTO, the Deputy Director or the Commissioner for Patents.

-If an Office employee becomes aware of an unusual fact situation in a patent which he or she considers to clearly warrant reexamination, a memorandum setting forth these facts (including a proposed rejection of all appropriate claims) along with the patent file (paper or electronic) and any prior art patents or printed publications should be forwarded to the Office of Patent Legal Administration (OPLA) through the Central Reexamination Unit (CRU) or Technology Center (TC) supervisory chain of command.
-A disk having the memorandum in electronic format should be included with a paper copy of the memorandum.
+If an Office employee becomes aware of an unusual fact situation in a patent which he or she considers to clearly warrant reexamination, a memorandum setting forth these facts (including a proposed rejection of all appropriate claims) should be forwarded to the Office of Patent Legal Administration (OPLA) through the Central Reexamination Unit (CRU) or Technology Center (TC) supervisory chain of command.

-If an order to reexamine is to be issued, the decision is prepared in the OPLA.
-The decision is signed by the Deputy Commissioner for Patent Examination Policy and mailed by the ** > CRU < .
-The patent file is then forwarded to the CRU reexamination preprocessing staff for preparation of a reexamination file and Official Gazette notice.
+If an order to reexamine is to be issued, the decision is prepared in OPLA in cooperation with the CRU or other appropriate Technology Center.
+The decision is signed by the Deputy Commissioner for Patent Examination Policy and mailed by the CRU.
+The CRU technical support staff will prepare a reexamination file and Official Gazette notice.
 Examination and prosecution will then proceed without further communication with anyone but the patent owner.

 If the Deputy Commissioner for Patent Examination Policy refuses to issue an order for reexamination, no record of any consideration of the matter will be maintained in the patent file or anywhere else in the Office, and the patent owner will not be notified.

 The Director of the USPTO will not normally consider requests to order reexamination at the Director’s initiative received from members of the public.
-If a member of the public desires reexamination of a patent, a request and fee should be filed in accordance with 37 CFR 1.510 or 37 CFR 1.915.
+If a member of the public desires reexamination of a patent, a request and fee should be filed in accordance with 37 CFR 1.510.